 Rotator cuff injury services

+Our rehabilitation programmes are medically-led - your care and rehabilitation is overseen by one of our specialist rehabilitation consultants and physicians.
 We have specialist upper-limb physiotherapists who work closely with consultant orthopaedic surgeons and the radiology department to ensure every aspect of your treatment can be covered.

 Your rotator cuff is a group of muscles that facilitate movement and help to stabilise the shoulder joint.
 In fact, it’s arguably the most important group of muscles around the shoulder as they control the fine movement, rotation and leverage of the arm.